osohq/oso/README.md

 oso is an **open source policy engine for authorization** that’s embedded in your application.
-It provides a declarative policy language for expressing authorization logic, which you define separately from the rest of your application code but which executes inside the application and can call directly into it. oso ships as a library with a built-in debugger and REPL.
+It provides a declarative policy language for expressing authorization logic.
+You define this logic separately from the rest of your application code, but it executes inside the application and can call directly into it. oso ships as a library with a built-in debugger and REPL.

 ## Getting started